 - Establishing priorities, goals, strategies, and projected outcomes

 - Allocating resources correspondingly

 To ensure high-quality legal services for low-income people in your service area, it is essential to have standards and systems in place that guide for:

 - Effective case management

 - Adherence to practice standards

 - Training and staff development

 Policies for case management can also establish areas of responsibility and minimum expectations for all staff.
-This ensures regular communication between staff, as well as between staff and management.
+This effort will ensure regular communication between staff and between staff and management.

-Legal aid organizations have utilized a number of methods to engage volunteers in their work, not only as a way to expand services to clients but also to involve and invest the community in providing access to justice to the low-income population.
+Legal aid organizations have utilized several methods to engage volunteers in their work, not only as a way to expand services to clients but also to involve and invest the community in providing access to justice to the low-income population.